liugengyu/glip-stock-bot/README.md

 I created this project based on this [youtube video tutorial](https://www.youtube.com/watch?v=67yifrwUNsw).
 If you don't know how to setup and run this project, please refer to that video.

+I used the Glip message attachment API to make the bot produce beautiful messages.

 ## Setup